FACG5/Musicana-team/README.md

 ## User Story..

-If any one wants to use our website he/she can type any singer name that they want and the result will be certain number of songs. then when he/she want to listen which one,you click on link.
+If any one wants to use our website he/she can type any singer name that they want and the result will be certain number of songs. then when he/she want to listen which one and read a lyrics,you click on link.

 ## Who are we?